JPMorgan Chase Bank Review: How America’s Biggest Bank Stacks Up

 - Chase is pretty much everywhere, which makes finding a branch or ATM easy.

-- Low opening deposit requirements for most accounts.
+- There’s a low opening deposit requirement for most accounts.

-- Interest rates for basic checking and savings accounts are a pittance.
+- Interest rates for basic savings accounts are a pittance.

 The account comes with a $12 monthly service fee, but you can get that fee waived by having one of the following each statement period: